American Forts: West

 (1944), Piti

 Three Japanese 140mm guns in excellent condition are still located in the hills above the village.
-They defended the Navy Yard during the Japanese occupation.
+They were to defend the Navy Yard during the Japanese occupation.
+However, the battery was not completed or operational when the Americans invaded in 1944, therefore these three guns were never fired in anger.

 Outside of the national park, near the north-side of the mouth of the Sasa River in a dense bamboo grove is a Japanese battery of 60mm guns.